Capgemini/xrm-datamigration-xrmtoolbox/README.md

 1. Select **Data Import** from the top ribbon which will bring you to the below page:
  ![Initial Export Page](images/InitialImportPage.png "Initial Export Page")

-2. If you have an exisiting import config file, you can click on 'Load' to edit that file.
+2. If you have an existing import config file, you can click on **Load** to edit that file.
 This will pre-input the configs that you had stored in that file.
 ![Load Import Config file](images/LoadImportConfig.png "Load Config file")

 3. Add in (or edit if you have loaded an import config file) Fetch and Write Settings (including a schema file if importing to CSV) and save.